johnnieb63/PiHeat/README.md

 2. Slave Pi (s-Pi): gets room temperature, runs temp2 and sends data to Ubidots

-3. Optional: Particle Photo & Arduino Uno.
+3. Optional: Particle Photon & Arduino Uno.
 The Photon enables easy integration and secure access with/to IFTTT

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++